emergencelabs/related-list-editor/README.md

 # General Considerations & TODOs

-- add to the editor input whether to allow inline delete? what else? could also allow disable full edit and only do the inline click
+- add to the editor input whether to allow inline delete? what else? could also allow disable full edit and only do the inline click, also maybe number of records to show per request?
 - need to consider what happens if you're in edit mode and then you delete a record and you have made changes to other records (how did we handle that before?
 I think just filter that record out of the list, maybe should do that as opposed to a full re-fetching of records)
 - need to consider what infinite scroll will look like in requesting more records from parent in a way that doesnt lose scroll (if an @api records value changes will the whole thing re-render to top)?
 - with layout mode 1 (standalone mobile) how do we deal with limits?